GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/10.Nothing-for-Jesus/docs.md

 ---
+title: |
-title: 100.
-Nothing for Jesus
+    100. Nothing for Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 100.
+Nothing for Jesus.
+Crowded is your heart with cares, Have you no room for Jesus: Captured by earth's golden snares, Have you no room for Jesus?
+Lo!  he's standing at your door, Knocking, knocking o'er and o'er; Hear him pleading evermore; Have you no room for Jesus?
+    keywords:  |
-    keywords: Christ in Song, Nothing for Jesus, Crowded is your heart with cares,
+        Christ in Song, adventhymnals, advent hymnals, Nothing for Jesus, Crowded is your heart with cares.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 100. NOTHING FOR JESUS
+####  Christ in Song,

 ```txt
 1.